Nabile-Rahmani/DotN64-web/src/index.md

 I strive to make the source code as elegant as I can while keeping an eye on performance.

+You can join the [Discord64 server](https://discord.gg/X4rwx2J) to chat with us.

 ### Status

 Game code is executed and audio/video interrupts are serviced, which probably cause the OS to save thread states as it switches contexts.

 ### Goals

-* Implement angrylion's RDP core in the short term.
+* ✅ Implement angrylion's RDP core in the short term.

 * Support expansion devices such as the 64DD.